SaaS Marketing in 2026: Metrics, Channels & Growth

 Launching on Product Hunt can generate a massive wave of traffic and signups from an audience of early adopters.
 A successful launch requires careful planning and active community engagement.

-Growth, Optimization, and Measurement
+Growth, Retention, and Optimization

 A successful SaaS marketing plan is a continuous cycle of execution, measurement, and optimization.